cfxdevkit/conflux-box/submission/media/PRESENTATION_INSTRUCTIONS.md

 ### Slide 3: Solution Overview
 **Content**:
 - "Conflux Box: A modern, beautiful frontend for blockchain development"
-- "Built with Mantine UI and official DevKit packages"
+- "Built with Mantine UI and preview DevKit packages"
 - "Seamless dual-chain support for Core and eSpace"

 **Visual Elements**: